timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp.md

 that were part of the study.
 The study highlighted how the delay between signing and publication can be a major contributor to long propagation times.

-It is RECOMMENDED to monitor the availability and latency of publication engines in a round-trip fashion by keeping track of expected and observed appearance of re-issued objects.
+It is RECOMMENDED to monitor the availability and latency of Publication Engines in a round-trip fashion by keeping track of expected and observed appearance of re-issued objects.

-To make publishers aware of the probable root cause of disruption in the publication engine and allow them to plan accordingly ahead of time, maintenance windows SHOULD be planned and communicated to publishers.
+To make publishers aware of the probable root cause of disruption in the Publication Engine and allow them to plan accordingly ahead of time, maintenance windows SHOULD be planned and communicated to publishers.

 ## Data Loss